he4d/simplejack/README.md

 func main() {
 	logger := simplejack.New(simplejack.WARNING, os.Stdout)
 	logger.Trace.Print("This will land in nirvana")
-	logger.Warning.Print("This will print out to stdout") }
+	logger.Warning.Print("This will print to stdout")
+}
 ```